6K5EUQ/BE_WE/README.md

 ### First Run

 1. Log in with ID / password — `Ctrl+1 / 2 / 3` picks the tier
-2. Click your location on the 3D globe and press **HOST** (or click a station marker and press **JOIN**)
+2. On the globe, click your location and press **HOST** (or click an existing station marker and press **JOIN**) — a new operation window opens, the globe stays for more sessions
-3. Live spectrum + waterfall appear — right-click in the waterfall to drop demodulator channels
+3. In the operation window, right-click in the waterfall to drop demodulator channels

 ---